Home | Browse Topics | Community life | Harassment and bullying | Harassment in the community: Getting protection under the Harassment Act

 “Harassment” covers a wide range of behaviour, including things like stalking, abusive phone calls, and threatening letters.
 The Harassment Act recognises that behaviour that might see innocent or trivial on its own may amount to harassment when seen in context.

-If you’re being harassed, you can apply for a restraining order from the District Court under the “civil harassment” parts of the Act.
+• apply for a Restraining Order from the District Court under the “civil harassment” parts of the Act, and/or

 Note: A person’s behaviour can amount to both criminal and civil harassment.
-In those situations, you can both complain to the police and also apply to the District Court for a restraining order.
+In those situations, you can both complain to the police and also apply to the District Court for a Restraining Order.

-What is a restraining order?
+What is a Restraining Order?

-Harassment Act 1997, ss 16, 19; Harassment Act 1997, ss 9(4), 12
+Harassment Act 1997, ss 16, 19

 The order also makes it illegal for the harasser to threaten to do any of those things, or to encourage someone else to do any of those things to you.